-2.26 RDCSA 9 illustrates that the Council does stay focussed and is capable of sustainable action over a period.
+RDCSA 9 illustrates that the Council does stay focussed and is capable of sustainable action over a period.
 Even when a project faces difficulties, the Council has the stamina and determination to continue to progress the matter.
 Examples illustrating this are the Council's work around town centre enhancement, the work around Cherry Orchard Jubilee Country Park and the work in connection with the former Park School site.
+The Peer Review has flagged up our well established external contracting and reorganised senior management structure as key elements of retaining our focus.

-2.27 The existing strategic framework, the Corporate Plan/Best Value Performance Plan and the budgetary process all help the Council to stay on track.
+The existing strategic framework, the Corporate Plan/Best Value Performance Plan and the budgetary process all help the Council to stay on track.
 This is complemented by the performance management system, the PDR process, the system of reporting of outstanding decisions at Committee and the Chief Executive's appraisal by the Leader of the Council and other group leaders.
 All these ensure that focus is maintained.
 The improvements outlined later in this document (see Future Plans) should reinforce this.

-2.28 Sometimes staying focussed can be a challenge when faced with unplanned issues that can have a major impact on the community.
+Sometimes staving focussed can be a challenge when faced with unplanned issues that can have a major impact on the community.
 For example, emergency planning issues such as foot and mouth (we had the second case in the country), localised flooding, etc, can make demands on resources and impact on work programmes at particular periods.
 Similarly, changes like the Housing Benefits Verification Framework and Performance Standards can come in at very short notice.
-Nonetheless, we have demonstrated the capacity and ability to deal with these as quickly as possible and yet at the same time, still continue to progress our main agenda.
+Through rising to such challenges, we have demonstrated the capacity and ability to deal with such matters as quickly as possible and at the same time, still continue to progress our main agenda.